Rubber 3D printing – Makerbot Replicator 3DP Rubber Filament Mod

 As you can see in the text below it has been problematic to find a skilled extruder company.
 I got tired of the mediocre tolerances they could deliver and said to myself – how hard can it be?

-Ok so I purchased a small lab/hobby extruder, that one did not work either but it took me only 2 evenings and a few iterations of a new unique nozzle design to get it right :-) and now I have several meters of filament within 0.05mm tolerance and a perfect smooth/glossy surface!
+Ok so I purchased a small lab/hobby extruder, that one did not work either but I managed to design a new setup to get it right :-) and now I have several meters of filament within 0.05mm tolerance and a perfect smooth/glossy surface!
 I felt very satisfied when I finally hit the bed early this morning :-) Stay tuned…

 2013-10-14, Perfect print result